Mysticial/y-cruncher-GUI/ParameterSpecs/StressTester.md

 - `VST` - Vector Transform
 - `C17` - Code 17 Experiment

 Not all tests are available for every binary.
-In particular, the `C17` test is not available for processors that lack AVX2.
+In particular, the `C17` test is only available for processors that target AVX2 or higher.

 The GUI should make no assumption about the existance of any test for a particular environment.
 The stress-test menu renderer will provide a full list of supported tests.